-No. If you have witnessed abuse, neglect or mistreatment or have knowledge of this, you should immediately call one of the abuse toll free numbers and file a report.
+No. If you have witnessed abuse, neglect or mistreatment or have knowledge of this, you should immediately call the abuse toll free number and file a report.

 If I am an employee of a provider agency and I am having problems with the agency I work for, should I file a complaint with the State Regional Complaint Resolution Office?

 No. The State Complaint Resolution System is designed to assist persons supported, family members, conservators and legal guardians concerning service issues and problems.
 The State does not intervene in employee to employer issues.

 How can I call the Director of Complaint Resolution if I have a question or problem?